ricarthor/clicking-buttons-fast-ricky-1/instructions/mission-template.md

 * Where are we going next (*we are learning this so that we can achieve that)

 **Steps to complete mission**

+Quick Intro Video:
+* Fork the repo
+* Show until the first step of what students have to do

 1. ...
 2. ...
 3. ...